Urinary Incontinence in Men

 - Doing Kegel exercises to strengthen the muscles that control the flow of urine.

-- Reduce or eliminate caffeinated and carbonated drinks-such as coffee, tea, and soda pop-from your diet.
+- Reduce or stop drinking caffeinated and carbonated drinks, such as coffee, tea, and soda pop.

-- Do not drink more than one alcohol drink a day.
+- Limit alcohol to no more than 1 drink a day.

-- Try to identify any foods that might irritate your bladder-including citrus fruits, chocolate, tomatoes, vinegars, spicy foods, dairy products, and aspartame-and eat less of those foods.
+- Eat less of any food that might irritate your bladder.
+Then look for changes in your bladder habits.
+Such foods include citrus fruit, chocolate, tomatoes, vinegars, spicy foods, dairy products, and aspartame.

 - Avoid constipation: